PDA-UR/graphit-app/frontend/src/pages/tableEditor/readme.md

 Wikibase-Qualifiers don't carry over between items by default, but this can be enabled.

-Rights are manged using the Wikibase user-groups that can be assigned/changed by an admin and accessed using the Mediawiki API (see: [Users](https://www.mediawiki.org/wiki/API:Users)).
-Students can only modify their own wikibase user-item.
+Rights are managed using the graph structure itself.
+Any logged in user is being queried on their role (the class that they are an "instance of").
+Students can modify their own wikibase user-item and items "included" in any course they "participate in" (those changes will add a qualifier to denote the student who made the changes).

 ## Shortcuts